ihor/NSPL/README.md

 ##### in($item, $sequence)

-Checks if the item is preset in array or traversable object
+Checks if the item is present in array or traversable object
 ```php
 assert(true === in(1, [1, 2, 3]);
 ```